 Featured Partner: Music Together in the Valley

-Exciting online music and movement classes for infants, toddlers, preschoolers, K-2nd graders—and the grownups who love them!
-Completely online in fall 2020, our renowned music education program is coming to you right in the comfort of your very own home.
+Music Together: Exciting, award-winning music and movement classes for infants, toddlers, preschoolers, K-2nd graders—and the grownups who love them!
+Completely online for the Winter 2021 Session.

 Minneapolis & St. Paul Family Music Classes: